 Your corporation tax liability is calculated by multiplying taxable profits by the corporation tax rate.
 The amount of corporation tax payable depends on your total profits.

-The single main rate of corporation tax remains unchanged since April 2017 at 19% on all taxable profits.
-This will be reduced to 17% by 2020.
+The single main rate of corporation tax is 19% on all taxable profits.

 Corporation tax records, returns and payments